Engee documentation

 Dependencies

-Minimum thermal conductivity is the lower limit of thermal conductivity
+Minimum thermal conductivity — lower limit of thermal conductivity

 The lower limit of the thermal conductivity value.
-The input signal at the K port saturates at this value to prevent further reduction in thermal conductivity.
+The input signal on the K port is saturated at this value to prevent further reduction of thermal conductivity.

 Dependencies

-A vector of thermal conductivity values corresponding to the values of the Temperature vector parameters.
-The size of the vector must be the same as the Temperature vector parameters.
-The block performs a one-dimensional search of the thermal conductivity table using block average temperature, linear interpolation and nearest extrapolation.
+A vector of thermal conductivity values corresponding to the values of the Temperature vector parameter.
+The size of the vector must be the same as the Temperature vector parameter.
+The block performs a one-dimensional search on the thermal conductivity table using the average temperature of the block, linear interpolation and the nearest extrapolation.

 Dependencies